2017 Morris L. Cohen Student Essay Competition

 2014 Morris L. Cohen Student Essay Competition

-Bonnie Shucha, Assistant Director of Public Services at the University of Wisconsin Law Library, "White Slavery in the Northwoods: Early Sex Trafficking and the Reformation of Law in the Late Nineteenth Century".
-Bonnie will present her essay at the 2014 AALL Annual meeting in San Antonio.
+Bonnie Shucha, Assistant Director of Public Services at the University of Wisconsin Law Library, "White Slavery in the Northwoods: Early Sex Trafficking and the Reformation of Law in the Late Nineteenth Century" (available on SSRN).
+Bonnie presented her essay at the 2014 AALL annual meeting in San Antonio.

 Emily Ulrich, Graduate Student in the Medieval Studies Program at Yale University, "'Commoning' the English Common Law Treatise: Investigating Three Fourteenth-Century Copies of the Britton".

 2013 Morris L. Cohen Student Essay Competition

 Sarah Levine-Gronningsater, PhD Candidate in American History at the University of Chicago, "Louis Napoleon's Secret Service: Gradual Emancipation, Antislavery Legal Culture, and the Origins of the Lemmon Slave Case (1852-60)".

 Matthew Axtell, PhD Candidate in History at Princeton University, "Customs of the River: Legal Change and Shifting Hydrology in the 19-Century Steamboat Economy" (available on SSRN).
 Matthew presented his essay at the 2013 AALL annual meeting in Seattle.

 John E. Beerbower, 3L at the University of Virginia School of Law, "Ex Parte McCardle

 and the Attorney General's Duty to Defend Acts of Congress," 47 U.S.F.
 L. Rev. 647 (2012-13).